 Discussion: Discussion sections provide an opportunity to reinforce lecture material in a smaller group setting.
 Class time will be spent working in small groups on worksheets provided by the instructor, or participating in group activities.
 Occasionally, new material will be presented, which will not be re-covered in lecture, but will be on the exams and quizzes.
-Four quizzes will be given in discussion (see schedule).
+Credit for Discussion will be based on participation.
+Attendence and honest effort on the in-class exercises will earn a 100% for the day.